 All of these important life lessons will make kids better people when life goes back to some semblance of normality.
 It’s where we hope Stuck At Home helps you and your kids—while having lots of fun along the way!

 We’d love to hear what you think of the Stuck At Home activities page.
-We’re also creating more activities all the time, so tell us in the comment section below what you’re keen to see!
+We’re also creating more activities all the time, so tell us on Facebook what you’re keen to see!